potassco/clorm/docs/clorm/api.rst

 Fields provide a specification for how to convert ``clingo.Symbol`` objects into more intuitive Python objects.

+.. autoclass:: clorm.BaseField
+   :members: cltopy, pytocl, default, has_default, has_default_factory, index

 .. autoclass:: clorm.RawField
-   :members: cltopy, pytocl, unifies, default, index

 .. autoclass:: clorm.StringField